vadhiyashivam26/CRUD---express.js-Node.js-and-MySQL/README.md

-# This Repository is example of Simple CRUD Operations using Express.js, Node.js, RESTfull APIs, MySQL.
+# This Repository is example of Simple CRUD Operations using Express.js, Node.js, EJS, RESTfull APIs, MySQL.

 # this repository is part of my backend journey.